What does wellness mean to U-M students?

 Our wellness model (adapted from the Substance Abuse and Mental Health Services Administration) shows how all the dimensions of your life can come together for complete well-being.

 So how is your wellness?
-Consider each of these dimensions (see brief definitions below) to determine how well you are functioning.
+Consider each of these dimensions to see how you're doing.

 - Social Wellness focuses on how you choose to define and connect with your community and the people around you.